samikshago20/AirBnB-Analysis/README.md

 **Tech stack**

-Explore the Maven Analytics AirBnB Listing Analysis project—a comprehensive guide designed to help you analyze data proficiently using Python in a Jupyter environment, perfect for those seeking a foundational understanding of data analysis.
+Explore the Maven Analytics AirBnB Listing Analysis project—a comprehensive guide designed to help you analyze data proficiently using Python in a Google colab, perfect for those seeking a foundational understanding of data analysis.

 **Role**